River Derwent, North East England: Course

-The river flows for 35 miles from its origin, where two streams, Beldon Burn and Nookton Burn meet approximately a mile west of Blanchland, to Derwenthaugh where it flows into the River Tyne (the confluence is between Blaydon and the MetroCentre complex).
-On its journey, the River Derwent flows through places such as Allensford, Shotley Bridge, Blackhall Mill and Rowlands Gill.
+The River Derwent flows for 35 miles from its origin, where two streams, Beldon Burn and Nookton Burn meet approximately a mile west of Blanchland, to Derwenthaugh where it flows into the River Tyne (the confluence is between Blaydon near the Scotswood Bridge and the MetroCentre complex).
+On its journey, the River Derwent flows into and through Derwent Reservoir near Edmundbyers (with Waskerley Moor to the south), then places such as Muggleswick, the Derwent Gorge and Horsleyhope Ravine, Allensford, Shotley Grove (known for its fish pass), Shotley Bridge, Blackhall Mill and Rowlands Gill where it passes the Gibside Estate before flowing under the Nine Arches Viaduct.
 The Derwent Walk Country Park at Rowlands Gill is named after the river.